mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-31. ## 🔹 bool list(AsyncClientClass &aClient, const Firestore::Parent &parent)
+31. ## 🔹 String list(AsyncClientClass &aClient, const Firestore::Parent &parent)

+Lists the indexes.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".